 Organosulfur compounds

-The anti-carcinogenic effects of allium vegetables such as garlic are attributed in part to organosulfur compounds (ajoene, allicin, diallyl sulfide, diallyl disulfide, diallyl trisulfide, diallyltetrasulfide, dipropyltetrasulfide, among others).
+The anti-carcinogenic effects of allium vegetables such as garlic are attributed in part to organosulfur compounds (ajoene, allicin, diallyl sulfide, diallyl disulfide, diallyl trisulfide, diallyltetrasulfide, and dipropyltetrasulfide, among others).
 Ajoene has been demonstrated to interfere with protein folding in triple negative (ER-/PR-/HER2-) breast cancer cells, which in turn causes their death.
 Allicin has been reported to enhance the efficacy of Adriamycin chemotherapy.

 Diallyl disulfide has been shown to decrease carcinogen-induced cancers in experimental animals.
 Diallyl disulfide has also been demonstrated to induce apoptosis (programmed cell death) in both hormone receptor positive (ER+/PR+) and triple negative breast cancer cells.
 Diallyl trisulfide has been found to induce programmed cell death of ductal carcinoma in situ (DCIS) with areas of micro-invasion.
 In addition, diallyl trisulfide has also been shown to suppress malignant breast cancer cell invasion and metastasis, thereby delaying the onset or progression of breast cancer.
 In particular, diallyl trisulfide has been found to inhibit triple negative breast cancer cell proliferation and metastasis.